 • In the form that opens up, provide a name to the connection, and an optional description (here, let’s the connection name be “snowflake_jdbc_connection”).

-• Next, in the “Connection Options” tab, choose the credentials type as default and then enter values for the Snowflake username, password, and Warehouse (enter the name of the Warehouse created in the Snowflake Configuration section above) as shown in the image below.
+• Next, in the “Connection Options” tab, choose the credentials type as default and then enter values for the Snowflake username, password, and Warehouse (enter the name of the Warehouse created in the Snowflake Configuration section above).

 • Once your credentials and Warehouse values are entered, click on “Save Changes”.
 Your connection will successfully be created.